-Arsenico e Vecchi Merletti: Another great spot to eat in Turin is Arsenico e Vecchi Merletti-a place from the crowds.
+Arsenico e Vecchi Merletti is a fabulous place to eat and drink in Turin.
+Not only is it away from the crowds but also less known amid travelers.
 Arsenico’s service is quick and food delicious, especially their gnocchi and fresh breads.
-Mediumly priced (Also, Arsenico e Vecchi Merletti is the name of a movie)
+(Arsenico e Vecchi Merletti is the name of a movie)

 Via Sant’Agostino, 30

-Pasticceria Gertosio: Another favorite place to eat in Turin is Gertosio.
-I went here thrice and tried a different pastry every time.
-The man behind the counter started recognizing me and every time I went he would say something like, “Dovrebbe provare qualcosa di nuova!”
+A great choice of a place to eat in Turin is Gertosio.
+Trust me, I went here every time I was there in the city and tried a different pastry every time.
+The man behind the counter started recognizing me and he would say something like, “Dovrebbe provare qualcosa di nuova!”
 (You should try something new!)
-Pick anything!

 Via Giuseppe Luigi Lagrange, 34

-Bar Abrate: Looking for a cool place to hang out??
+Looking for a cool place to hang out??
 Possibly with a street view of old trams and hustle of the city??
-Consider going to Bar Abrate on Via Po for a fabulous aperitivo experience at a great price.
-You will love their elegant vibe and pastry selections!
+Visit Bar Abrate on Via Po famous for a fabulous aperitivo experience at a great price.
+You will love their elegant vibe and pastry selections.

 Via Po, 10

-Caffè Fiorio: One of those “must try” family run places that is 3 centuries old.
-Visit Fiorio for its marble top tables and impeccably dressed waiters!
-Try their selection of ice creams and bicerin.
-Fiorio is a common name in the region as I saw one in the town of Alba as well!
+One of those “must try” family run places that is 3 centuries old is Caffe` Fiorio.
+It’s marble top tables and impeccably dressed waiters will woo you as much as the selection of ice creams and bicerin.
+Fiorio seems to be a common name in the region as I saw the same Cafe in the town of Alba as well!